 The end of the summer holidays does not mean the end of family adventures.
-Are you ooking for something different to do with your family that will get you all active and enjoying quality time together?
+Are you looking for something different to do with your family that will get you all active and enjoying quality time together?
 Let’s face it both adults and children are spending far too much time attached to screens these days.
-You could consider getting involved with an extreme sport to boost health and communication while creating solid family memories!
+You could consider getting involved with extreme adventure sports to boost health and communication while creating solid family memories!

 But which activity will be the best for your family?
 Many of us are going out of our comfort zones when trying new adventures so where do we start?
 From what equipment you need and safety processes you should be aware of, to relevant trivia and a look at the origins of each sport, Chill Factore, home to the UK’s longest indoor real-snow slope for family days out in Manchester, explores the nation’s best extreme sports for families.